dtkaplan/DTK_StartUsingR/README.md

 1. Go to GitHub and set up a repository with a suitable name for your course.
 2. In the Git tab in RStudio, select the "gear" menu and then "shell."
 This will open up a new tab called "Terminal", next to the console.
 3. In the Terminal tab, cut and paste these commands, making sure to provide your own information rather than StatPrep Annie's.
+Press enter.
+You're going to be using the terminal tab later, as well.

 ```r
 git config --global user.email "StatPrep.Annie@gmail.com"
 git config --global user.name "StatPrep Annie"
 ```

+git remote set-url origin https://github.com/USERNAME/REPOSITORY.git